tylerlaprade/better-comments/README.md

 # Better Comments

+_**NOTE: This extension is in maintenance mode due to the difficulty of preserving existing behavior when attempting to add new behavior, as per https://github.com/aaron-bond/better-comments/issues/544.
+For a fork of this extension which attemps to add new (potentially breaking) features, please see https://github.com/edwinhuish/better-comments-next.**_

 The Better Comments extension will help you create more human-friendly comments in your code.
 With this extension, you will be able to categorise your annotations into:
 * Alerts